Baylex/School_District_Analysis/README.md

 # School_District_Analysis_Challenge
 UT McCombs Data Boot Camp Module 4: PyCitySchools with Pandas

+## Purpose
+A school district asked for a snapshot of several key metrics by each school campus and by the district level.
+The main analysis focused on the performance of math and reading scores disaggregated several ways in preparation for a board meeting.
+However, after the school board reviewed the data, it was determined that the data from Thomas High School's 9th grade class was suspect of cheating.
+The school board asked for the data to be removed and analyzed again for a comparison.

 ## Overview
 1. Open Jupyter Notebook files from local directories using a development environment.
 2. Read an external CSV file into a DataFrame.